sdhanson/vrsc-f18/lesson-1/README.md

 Play the game and make sure the console prints out the correct statement for each collision.

-Levels
+### Levels
 Now, we will set up the skeleton of the second level and the game flow.
 From there, you can customize your levels as much as you want on your own and make some really cool rocket games!!

-First, let’s duplicate our Level 1 scene in the Assets > Scenes folder.
-Click on the Level 1 scene and go to Edit > Duplicate.
+First, let’s duplicate our Level 1 scene in the **Assets > Scenes** folder.
+Click on the Level 1 scene and go to **Edit > Duplicate**.
 Rename the duplicated scene to “Level 2.”

 Open the duplicated scene.
 It should look the exact same as the Level 1 Scene.
 Change something around so you don’t get confused with the scenes--maybe give the ground a new color, the obstacles a new material, or move around the obstacles.

 It is important that we can clearly tell which scene we are on just be looking.

-Scene Management
+#### Scene Management
 Now, let’s implement a game flow and link the two levels.
 Our game flow will be this: You start on Level 1.
 If you die (hit an untagged surface) on Level 1 or Level 2, you go back to Level 1.
 If you are on Level 1 and you make it to the landing pad, you go to Level 2.
 If you are on Level 2 and you make it to the landing pad, you ….. we’ll leave this choice up to you!!
 Maybe you start back on Level 1, maybe you make a Level 3, maybe you make a Win Screen.
 For now, we’ll just start back on Level 2, but feel free to change this up!

 To switch scenes in Unity, we can use the Unity SceneManager which allows us to manage at during run time.
 The SceneManager gives us easy access to scenes that are in our build through their index.
 This means, we have to add Level 1 and Level 2 to our build scenes.

-With Level 1 open go to File > Build Settings > Add open scenes.
+With Level 1 open go to **File > Build Settings > Add open scenes**.

-Now, the scenes we want in our game are in the Scenes in Build and are checkmarked with an index next to them.
+Now, the scenes we want in our game are in the **Scenes in Build** and are checkmarked with an index next to them.
 We will later access these scenes using their indices in our Rocket script.

 Also note, the build settings is where you specify information about what device you want to build your platform on.
 This is important for virtual reality because we will have to install some APKs that give us access to certain headsets.

-Scenes + Scripting
+#### Scenes + Scripting
 Let’s implement the actual game flow.
 Earlier, we decided to print “friendly,” “finish,” or “dead” based on the tags on GameObjects the rocket collides with.
 Now, let’s add functionality to actually transition the scene with the flow we described above.

 <script src="https://gist.github.com/sdhanson/c2cc706b7df4b067a4c5afb55b980423.js"></script>

 We will walk through the code above, which is explained in the code comments.

-Your Turn
+#### Your Turn
 Play the game!
 Make sure when you hit an untagged obstacle you go back to Level 1 and if you complete a level you go back to Level 2.

-Lighting Bug Fix
+#### Lighting Bug Fix
 Yay!
 Your scene loads correctly… but the lighting is way off!
 This is a built in bug in Unity.
-To get our scenes to load with the lighting we want, go to Window > Lighting > Settings.
-Untick Auto Generate and then click Generate Lighting.
+To get our scenes to load with the lighting we want, we must:
+  - Go to **Window > Lighting > Settings**
+  - Untick **Auto Generate**
+  - Click **Generate Lighting**

 Unity was trying to make the lighting for your scene at runtime...and failing.
 Now, your lighting for each level should be saved in an assets folder that Unity will load along with the level.

-Coroutines
+#### Coroutines
 When you play your game, you should see that when a scene transition is triggered, the next scene loads immediately.
 This abrupt change is not the best game experience.
 We will now use coroutines to delay the scene transition by 1 second.

 Unity functions act sequentially—Unity does not move to the next function until another function ends, basically stopping all other functionality.
 A coroutine is a function that has the ability to pause execution and return control to Unity and then continue where it left off the following frame.

 FixedUpdate is called every 0.02 seconds, so if we delay a function by 1 second in FixedUpdate, the function will never actually execute!
-However, we can start a coroutine in FixedUpdate, and then let the coroutine function run separately from FixedUpdate.
+However, we can **start** a coroutine in FixedUpdate, and then let the coroutine function run separately from FixedUpdate.

 Coroutines have unusual syntax.
 Remember—they are functions, and they are declared like so: